GEOS-DEV/GEOS/HOW_TO_CONTRIBUTE.md

 ## 3. Issue Management
 - **Triaging:**
-  - The committee triages incoming issues, prioritizing them based on urgency and impact.
+  - The committee triages incoming issues, prioritizing on urgency and impact.
-  - Regularly review and update the status of tickets to ensure high-priority issues are addressed promptly.
+  - The committee updates the status of tickets to ensure high-priority issues are addressed promptly.

 - **Meeting Frequency:**
   - Meet weekly to manage the current backlog and discuss issue resolution.
 Frequency may be adjusted based on backlog size.